categories

 Natalie Paraskeva Article author

-A Microsoft Teams remote control feature makes it possible for remote teams to collaborate via online meetings, for example, audio or video calls.
+A Microsoft Teams remote control feature enables remote teams to collaborate via online meetings, such as audio or video calls.
+Below is a quick overview of how it works.

 How to Request Control in Microsoft Teams